hborlik/EV2-Engine/current_notes.md

 !!!WFC!!!

+### Schedule

+2. Jan 20 : *Scene representation* Need to load from very simple format to enable procedural generation.
+    1. Think about the data structures that will be used to generate a scene graph.

+3. Jan 27 :
+4. Feb 03 : *Graph progress* Data structures for WFC
+5. Feb 10 :
+6. Feb 17 :
+7. Feb 24 :
+8. Mar 03 :
+9. Mar 10 : Graph implementations are working and mostly tested.
+Need to finish WFC
+10. Mar 17 :

+Two week goal (April 17)
+1. Visuals for wfc
+2. n^2 sphere bounding intersections

 1. Break input image into tiles
 2. Interpret tiles as values that can appear in a given neighborhood
 3. Build adjacency matrix (neighborhoods and values)